j6barajas/se_project_todo-app/README.md

 ## Plans for improvement

-Adding color and more styling would make the application more visually appealing to users.
+Adding color and more styling would make the application more visually appealing.
 The addition of categories for the todo items would add more organization to the application as well.